 Setting habits and routines will keep you on track to making daily progress with your big dreams and goals.
 With your initial plan figured out, it’s time to put it into action and incorporate reliable habits your new morning routine.

 Why is this important?

-Because you want to make sure your new plan happens every morning without fail and turning into a habit is the best way to make sure that happens.
+Because you want to make sure your new plan happens every morning without fail and pressing into a habit is the best way to make sure that happens.